-- Students and parents: tracks student progress and compares performance against national peers.
+- Students and parents: tracks student progress and compares performance against national peers

-- Teachers: identifies students needing support or enrichment.
+- Teachers: identifies students needing support or enrichment

-- Schools: maps student progress and identifies strengths and weaknesses in teaching programs and goals.
+- Schools: maps student progress and identifies strengths and weaknesses in teaching programs and goals

 - School systems and governments: provides valuable data to support high quality teaching and learning; and drives school improvement.

-Results and reports:
+Results and Reports

-The report indicates how your child has performed in relation to other students in the same year group, and against the national average and the national minimum standards.
+Individual student results are made available to families and schools via an individual student report.
+If your child participated in the NAPLAN test, this report will indicate how your child has performed in relation to other students in the same year group, and against the national average and the national minimum standards.

 Information around school performance is published in summary and national reports as well as being available on the MySchool website.